The Vicissitudes of a Balkans Byzantine Successor State in the High Middle Ages: Despotate of Epirus and the Empire of Thessalonica

 (Image: Emerson Kent)

 Successor states Hungary and Rumania were on opposing sides during the First World War.
 Backing the Central Powers, Hungary was a big loser, newly landlocked, forfeiting more than two-thirds of its territory (to Romania, Yugoslavia and Czechoslovakia) and five-ninths of its former population – with ramifications for future irredentism, about three-and-a-half million ethnic Hungarians outside the homeland.
 Conversely, Romania, ally of the Entente Powers, was the principal beneficiary of Hungary’s reversals.
-As a consequence the new state of Hungary had a ready-made grievance for revisionist vengeance against it’s eastern neighbour.
+As a consequence, for the new state of Hungary, the seeds of a ready-made grievance for revisionist vengeance against its eastern neighbour was well and truly sown.

-🚹 Arrow Cross & Iron Guard flags
+🚹 Arrow Cross (top) & Iron Guard flags

 Agrarian-based societies